witoldsz/angular-http-auth/README.md

-In the event that a requested resource returns an HTTP 403 response (i.e. the user is authenticated but not authorized to access the resource), the user's request is discarded and the 'event:auth-authorizationRequired' message is broadcased from $rootScope.
+In the event that a requested resource returns an HTTP 403 response (i.e. the user is authenticated but not authorized to access the resource), the user's request is discarded and the `event:auth-authorizationRequired` message is broadcased from $rootScope.

 ###Typical use case: